 Lack of Visibility with Paper-Based Methods

-Alternatively, we have seen some warehouses using paper-based methods to manage common workflows such as assigning pick jobs and tracking inventory.
-All too often, 3PL warehouse managers personally hand each employee a stack of papers pick job assignments, making these pick jobs difficult to track, often inaccurate because of the lack of real-time visibility of warehouse operations, and prone to human error.
+Alternatively, we have seen some warehouses using paper-based methods to manage common workflows such as assigning pick jobs and tracking warehouse inventory.
+All too often, 3PL warehouse managers personally hand each employee a stack of papers to pick job assignments, making these pick jobs difficult to track, often inaccurate because of the lack of real-time visibility of warehouse operations, and prone to human error.
 Paper-based processes are also over-reliant on individual employees for knowledge of internal workflows, so when these individuals are unavailable, 3PL productivity could suffer.
 A warehouse that wants to avoid being overdependent on employees for processes and would like complete visibility of operations, inventory, and order status should consider migrating to a paperless warehouse with a cloud-based warehouse management system.

 Home-Grown Systems Can Break the Bank

 At 3PL Central, we frequently encounter warehouses with home-grown systems, or software that a 3PL hires a developer or IT professional to custom-build to manage their unique workflows.
 Home-grown systems have their advantages like customizability for specific warehouse operations.
 However, these systems can become hard and expensive to maintain.
 The total cost of ownership for maintaining these systems over time is not often considered.
 First, you have the upfront costs of software development and hardware purchases.
 To host a system onsite, a warehouse must buy a server to run its custom-built software and hire a software developer to build a WMS from scratch.
 We live in the software industry and understand that software must be continually fixed and maintained, so ongoing maintenance and support can quickly add up.